-SEA has a full-time Curriculum Director who serves the district in the area of Curriculum and Instruction and oversees staff Professional Development.
-The Curriculum Director also oversees Title Programs in the District.
-The Curriculum Director is evaluated by the Superintendent one time each year, except during the year of contract renewal, when he/she is evaluated two times.
-SEA has a Special Education Coordinator who is issued as a Supplemental Position on a part-time basis.
-The Special Education Coordinator oversees compliance of Special Education law as it pertains to federal and state regulations.
+SEA has a full-time curriculum director who serves the district in the area ofcCurriculum and instruction and oversees staff professional development.
+The curriculum director also oversees Title Programs in the district.
+The curriculum director is evaluated by the superintendent once yearly, except during the year of contract renewal, when she is evaluated twice.
+SEA has a special education coordinator who is issued as a supplemental position on a part-time basis.
+The special education coordinator oversees compliance of special education law as it pertains to federal and state regulations.